kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## The Pipeline Mindset

 Think of data preparation as a production line:
-Ingest — collect raw data.
+Ingest — collect raw data
-Extract — pull text or numbers.
+Extract — pull text or numbers
-Clean — fix errors, remove noise.
+Clean — fix errors, remove noise
-Transform — standardize format.
+Transform — standardize format
-Secure — redact or encrypt sensitive parts.
+Secure — redact or encrypt sensitive parts
 Store — save in a governed catalog

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.